-By signing up for the orientaTE program you have the opportunity that your participation in the different proposals that make up the program will bring you recognition in the form of accreditation of the activity and, in some cases, as ECTS hours that will be incorporated into your file.
+By signing up for the orientaTE programme, you have the opportunity to participate in the different proposals that make up the programme and receive recognition in the form of accreditation of the activity and, in some cases, as ECTS hours that will be incorporated into your file.

 Sounds good.
 Is it for me?

 If you are studying any degree of the School of Telecommunication Engineering, this is for you.

 I still don’t totally understand it.
 Is there any more information?